KRShea/KRShea.github.io/_posts/2024-02-07-Costco-pq-tricks.md

 We need to know the change in international stores from year to year.
 In SQL I would use the LAG operator, which is not available in Power Query, but we can recreate this easily enough by creating an index or row number for each country  and doing a self-join:

 First let's bring the data into Power Query and group by country using the "All Rows" operation.
-In SQL terms here we are creating partitioning the data.
+In SQL terms here we are partitioning the data.

 ![test](/assets/post_files/costco_power_query/pq_group_by.png)